SitecoreUnicorn/Unicorn/README.md

 ## Unicorn's Sync Rules

 _Note: these rules concern the default Evaluator only.
-This is probably what makes sense for most people, but be aware you can plug in and change all of this!_
+This is probably what makes sense for most people, but be aware you can plug in and change all of this: for example the `NewItemsOnlyEvaluator` only writes new items into Sitecore and ignores all others (see `Unicorn.Configs.NewItemsOnly.example` in the config folder for an example)_

 * The disk is considered the master at all times.
 Because the Unicorn data provider is automatically serializing item changes as they are made in Sitecore, changes you make are already serialized.
 Others' serialized updates from source control merge just like code.
 * "Changed" items are determined by any difference in field values (in shared or versioned fields, across all versions).